frimtec/pikett-assist/README.md

 ![Low signal state info](images/PAssist_13.png)
 ![None signal state info](images/PAssist_04.png)

+### Battery level
+PAssist will supervise the battery level and notifies if it is below a configured minimum level.

 ### Ringtone volume
 PAssist can control the ringtone volume during on-call duty with separate profiles for day and night.